Migrate a Reporting Services Installation (SharePoint Mode)

 Migrate from Reporting Services SharePoint mode versions prior to SQL Server 2012

-The Reporting Services SharePoint mode architecture changed in SQL Server 2012, including the service application database schema.
-If you want to migrate to SQL Server 2014 Reporting Services (SSRS) SharePoint mode from a version prior to SQL Server 2012, first create the new SharePoint environment by installing SharePoint and SQL Server 2014 Reporting Services SharePoint mode.
-For more information, see Reporting Services SharePoint Mode Installation (SharePoint 2010 and SharePoint 2013).
+The Reporting Services SharePoint mode architecture changed in SQL Server 2012 (11.x), including the service application database schema.
+If you want to migrate to SQL Server 2016 Reporting Services or later (SSRS) SharePoint mode from a version prior to SQL Server 2012 (11.x), first create the new SharePoint environment by installing SharePoint and SQL Server 2016 Reporting Services SharePoint mode.
+For more information, see Install Reporting Services SharePoint Mode.

 Once the new SharePoint environment is running, you can choose between a content only migration or a full migration at the database level that includes content databases.